mitsuhiko/lucumr/2011/1/22/python-the-web-and-little-things.rst

 Python 3 is clearly the better language, hands down.
 The downside however is that porting existing applications is a giant step and nobody can see into the future.
-The big advantage of Python 3 was supposed to be Unleaden Swallow but unfortunately the numbers are far from what everybody was expecting.
+The big advantage of Python 3 was supposed to be Unladen Swallow but unfortunately the numbers are far from what everybody was expecting.

 So let me reiterate my suggestion for Python 3 in web applications: don't